 Advice on automated and zero emission vehicle infrastructure

-The Victorian Government has requested Infrastructure Victoria provide advice on the infrastructure required to enable the implementation of automated and zero emission vehicles in Victoria.
+The Victorian Government has requested Infrastructure Victoria provide advice on the infrastructure required to enable the implementation of automated and zero emissions vehicles in Victoria.

-The scope of the advice requires Infrastructure Victoria to investigate what infrastructure might be required:
+The scope of the advice request from the Victorian Government requires Infrastructure Victoria to investigate what infrastructure might be required:

 - to enable the operation of highly automated vehicles